17 September 2017

 In July I attended a York Festival workshop hosted by Natalie Tonkin at her farm studio in Moora to learn more about sculpting and stitching with hay.
 I had a fabulous day there, Natalie was so warm, welcoming and generous with her sharing of ideas and knowledge about working with hay.
 Natalie had machine stitched hay which amazed me!
 Her studio and home was filled with her creations.
 Natalie's passion for recycling, her craftmanship in everything that she does was incredible.
 She is my new artist's crush!
 The other participants were lovely to work alongside and it was great to learn more about their farm and country lives.
 My husband drove up with me and explored the town of Moora for the morning and Natalie insisted that he return for lunch.
 I am glad that he shared in this day too.
 Natalie's home made soup and apple pie served on her handmade ceramic plates were to die for!
 It was a special day, a soulful day.
 I was invigorated and inspired and keen to get home and work more on my ideas and sculpture.

-I miss volunteering and working with wildlife but had to take a break since mid last year to support my wonderful teenage daughter who has chronic fatigue, anxiety and depression.
+I miss volunteering and working with wildlife but had to take a break since mid last year to support my wonderful teenage daughter who has a chronic health condition.
 I have also just been diagnosed with osteoarthritis in my feet and my lower back so it looks like long standing shifts volunteering are not feasible to return to.
 I hope that I can return and help in some capacity in the future.
-It has been a difficult year and working on the hay bale challenge sculpture, stitching over and over into hay was active meditation for me, which really helped with the worry and stress of being a carer.
+It has been a difficult year and working on the hay bale challenge sculpture, stitching over and over into hay was active meditation for me, which really helped with the worry and stressorss of life.

 I am so glad that I completed it and entered!
 I wouldn't have guessed that I would be the winner of this sculpture challenge, it is awesome news and has lifted my spirits!
 Here are a couple of work in progress shots (apologies one with not the best lighting).